nearform/titus/docs/devops/README.md

 ## Deploy Titus
-Titus runs on [Kubernetes] and can be deployed to [Azure], [AWS].
+Titus runs on [Kubernetes] and can be deployed to [Azure] and  [AWS].
 Low-level infrastructure is managed by [Terraform], with service-level infrastructure managed by [Kubernetes].

 Titus uses [Taurus], a Terraform plugin that that understands how to set up Kubernetes and deploy different types of infrastructure and service with ease.
 We wrap __Taurus__ in a configuration repo, __titus-infra-*__ (where the provider's name is appended to the name), which includes: